takaf3/dummy_ai_endpoint/README.md

 **In Web UI Mode**, you'll:
 1. See incoming requests in real-time on the web interface
 2. Type your response in the text area
-3. Click "Send Response", "Send Default", or "Send Error"
+3. Click "Send Response", "Send Default", "Send Error", or use custom error options
+4. For custom errors:
+   - Enter HTTP status code (100-599)
+   - Specify error message and details
+   - Use preset buttons for common errors (429, 500, 502, 503)
-4. View request history and details
+5. View request history and details
-5. Toggle between light and dark mode with the 🌙/☀️ button
+6. Toggle between light and dark mode with the 🌙/☀️ button

 ### 🧪 Testing with Example Clients